silvamm/lotr-speech/README.md

 ## Main Features
 - Uses the latest OpenAI TTS model, providing a much more immersive and natural reading experience.

 - Streams audio playback before saving: Instead of waiting for the full audio to be generated before playback, this project starts streaming the audio immediately, ensuring a faster and smoother experience.
-The audio is then saved in the background for future reuse.
+The audio is then saved in the background for future reuse

 - Implements a smart caching system: previously generated audios are saved and reused when the same text appears again (which happens frequently with UI elements like interaction icons).
-This makes repeated playback almost instant.
+This makes repeated playback almost instant — and helps save money on API usage.

 - Optional one-time reading mechanism: You can configure the system to read each piece of text only once, helping avoid unnecessary repetition and improving overall flow.